Resolvent-based modeling of turbulent jet noise: Results

 To determine how well such curves predict the data, we use the fitted curves to compute,

 where $\tilde{\bm{U}}$ represents the truncated resolvent basis to rank-$n$.
-Additionally, as the low-frequency regions are not acoustically important, nor can we expect our methods to have accurately captured such large structures in the finite domain used, we use the piece-wise function
+Additionally, as we cannot expect our methods to have accurately captured such large structures in the finite domain used, we use the piece-wise function

-where $St_{min} = 0.13 $ and $0.22$ for $M_j = 1.5$ and $M_j = 0.9$, respectively.
-Figure \ref{fig:M15_Recon_Simple} and \ref{fig:M09_Recon_Simple} present the predicted PSD using $n=[1,2,3,5]$ modes for the three azimuthal wavenumbers and two turbulent jets.
-For the $M_j = 1.5$ jet, the rank-1 model yields a close approximation of the reconstructions of figure \ref{fig:M15_Recon_New_Far}.
-The same is observed for the $M_j =0.9$ case, except for $m=2$ which does not agree at low frequencies; however, we suspect such frequencies to be inaccurate for the domain used.
+where \ethan{$St_{min} = 0.22 $ and $0.13$ for $M_j = 0.9$ and $M_j = 1.5$, respectively.
+Figure \ref{fig:FarField_Error} provides the reconstruction error for the rank-1 model for both jets and three wavenumbers.
+For the $M_j = 1.5$ jet, the rank-1 model yields a close approximation of the reconstructions at 40\% for both $m=0$ and $m=1$.
+For $M_j =0.9$, the $m=0$ error is about 10\% worse than the projections, but still at 40\% for a rank-1 model.
+The $m=1$ case for the $M_j = 0.9$ jet and both $m=2$ cases perform similarly to the perfect reconstructions, but each of these is relatively poor at reducing the error.}